Department ChairJanet Trujillo MT Building, Rm 122 719-549-3263 Janet.Trujillo@pueblocc.edu

 THC (marijuana) is part of the required 10-panel drug screen prior to admittance into any Health Professions or Public Safety program at PCC.
 The passage of Amendment 64 in the State of Colorado, does not overrule Federal law, which states this is still an illegal substance.
 Students testing positive for THC (marijuana) will not be allowed entrance or re-entrance into a Health or Public Safety program.

-Pueblo Community College Dental Assisting Program is the only accredited school in Pueblo and students who graduate from our program are eligible to take the Certified Dental Assisting Exam (CDA) through the Dental Assisting National Board, (DANB).
+Pueblo Community College Dental Assisting Program is the only locally accredited school.
+Students who graduate from our program are eligible to take the Certified Dental Assisting Exam (CDA) through the Dental Assisting National Board, (DANB).
 National certification allows a dental assistant to demonstrate knowledge-based competency and credentialing excellence.